 So, it’s still broken despite the patch.
 And with New West moving on to their next title, I’m guessing that’s just going to be the state Impulse is left in.

 Impulse is currently available on Steam for $14.99.
 I finished it in nine hours and I’m sure it won’t surprise anyone to know that I won’t be going back to it anytime soon.
 Beyond my opinion though, there is the reality that choices really don’t matter.
 You have your two female band mates to decide between, however the mystery section is so on the rails that you cannot get anything wrong.
 Therefore, there are only two real endings of any note and since both girls are strikingly similar, there’s really only one.

 Is it worth $15?
 Is it worth your time to buy and play Impulse?
 Is this something you really want to do with eight to nine hours of your life?
 The answer to these burning questions are in the next section!

 I have burned up my time and, frankly, there is little else to say on the matter.
 I have played some train wrecks in my time, but nothing quite like this: even with Nowhere Safe back in 2012.
-Please understand, it isn’t just that the story is bad or the presentation is disjointed: this game is broken.
+It isn’t just that the story is bad or the presentation is disjointed: this game is broken.
 You can barely get through it without it falling apart.
 I know New West has another game slated for a release in the near future, so allow me to send this message specifically to them: please don’t do this again.
 Please?
 I’m not sure where you’d even begin to make sure this doesn’t happen again, so you might have to start from scratch.
 Just don’t do this again.
 That’s all I ask.
 I can’t take another round of this.